victor0989/FPGA_modules-uart-ethernet-/README.md

 ---

 ### Contribute
 Feel free to contribute by adding new modules, improving the existing ones, or suggesting ideas!
+Modules for automotive or aerospace protocols can be added to test and integrate new signals and systems.

 ### License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [general public license]

 ### Contact
 For any questions or suggestions, please contact [victoralonsogarcia8@gmail.com/victor0989/likedin/https://www.linkedin.com/in/v%C3%ADctor-alonso-58a6a4251].